Contents insurance for one room

 I live in a shared house.
 Can I get contents insurance for my room only?

-Do I need contents insurance if I am living in shared housing?
+Do I need contents insurance if I live in shared housing?

-Contents insurance will cover the cost of replacing your possessions if they’re stolen or damaged in a disaster like a flood or a fire.
+Even if you’re extremely careful with your belongings, the behaviour of your housemates is out of your control and could potentially put you and your belongings at risk.
+Room-only contents insurance could cover the cost of replacing your possessions if they’re stolen or damaged in a flood or a fire.

 What does shared housing contents insurance cover?

 Room-only contents insurance in a shared house will normally offer the same cover as standard contents insurance.
-This will likely include protection from:
+This is likely to include protection against:

 • Theft